nicklawls/step/README.md

                 |> Step.onExit (\user -> Step.to (LoggedIn user))
 ```

-Elm veterans might notice that this bears some resemblance to the "OutMsg" pattern, but I think that terminology is confusing.
-It's not a "Msg" (in the elm sense) that's coming back, it's just a normal elm value that you can use how you please.
+Elm veterans might notice that this bears some resemblance to the "OutMsg" pattern.
+I think calling it that is more confusing than helpful.
+It's not a "Msg" (in the elm sense) that's coming back per se, it's just a normal elm value that you can use how you please.

-And, crucially, because a value is only returned when the sub-interaction is "done" in some sense, we're not creating some complicated back and forth conversation between two pieces of state, a-la OOP.
+And, crucially, we're restricting ourselves to interactions in which returning a value of type `a` is the _last thing that happens_, in some sense.
+This ensures we're not creating some tightly coupled conversation between two pieces of state, a-la OOP.

 My experience is that building modules around these sorts of `exit` boundaries ultimately leads to easier to understand code.
 I'm excited to see if the community finds this to be true as well!

+### Wiring it up

+You can use `step` at any point in an app.
+But at some point, you're going to have to convert `Step`s back into the `(model, Cmd msg)` that The Elm Architecture demands.
+The easiest way to do this is with `Step.asUpdateFunction`.
+Just pass it an update function defined with `Step`, and it'll spit out a TEA-compatible update function that does what you'd expect.

+We also provide `Step.run` if you want more control over happens when the `Step` is a `stay`.

+There is some subtle type trickery going on in these functions with the `Never` type.
+All you should have to know is that in order to pass something to `run` or `asUpdateFunction`, the third type variable in the `Step` (named `a` in the docs) can't be filled in with a concrete type.
+If it is, you need to call `onExit` on it and consume the return value in some way to get the types to line up.

 ## Example app

 To provide an orienting example, I've [forked Richard's `elm-spa-example`](https://github.com/xilnocas/elm-spa-example), and converted all the update functions to return `Step`s.
 It so happens that that app is architected in a way that makes `step` less useful; there were no opportunities to use `orElse` or `onExit`.
 Still, looking at the diff will give you an idea of how things translate.

+## FAQ

+Under Construction

 ## Prior Work